dtan4/documentation/content/integrations/nodejs.md

 ## Setup
 ### Configuration

 The Node.js integration enables you to monitor any custom metric by instrumenting a few lines of code.
 For instance, you can have a metric that returns the number of page views or the time of any function call.
 For additional information about the Node.js integration, please refer to this [guide on submitting metrics](https://docs.datadoghq.com/guides/metrics/)
 For advanced usage, please refer to the [documentation in the repository](https://github.com/joybro/node-dogstatsd)

-1. Install the library with npm:
+1. Install hot-shots, an open source DogStatsD client, with npm:
 ```
-npm install node-dogstatsd
+npm install hot-shots
 ```

 2. Start instrumenting your code:
 {{< highlight javascript>}}
-var StatsD = require('node-dogstatsd').StatsD;
+var StatsD = require('hot-shots');
 var dogstatsd = new StatsD();

 // Increment a counter.